 Fourteenth-century Oxford is somewhat more explicit than the Arts Faculty of Paris.
-In the statutes from 1340 [Gibson 1931: 33], students passing the baccalaureate were requested to have heard six books of Euclid, Boethius's Arithmetica, computus with algorism, and De sphaera.
+In the statutes from 1340 (Gibson 1931, p.
+33), students passing the baccalaureate were requested to have heard six books of Euclid, Boethius's Arithmetica, computus with algorism and De sphaera.
 It is even stated that geometry was to be heard for five whole weeks, Boethius for three whole weeks, and algorism, sphere and computus each during 8 days (not counting feasts).
-Since Oxford was the home of the mathematically innovative "Merton College group" (Thomas Bradwardine, Richard Swineshead, etc.), we may safely assume that lectures were held on more advanced topics (proportion theory and its new links to natural philosophy and theology) without being part of the compulsory curriculum - cf. also [Weisheipl 1964: 149].
+Since Oxford was the home of the mathematically innovative "Merton College group" (Thomas Bradwardine, Richard Swineshead, etc.), we may safely assume that lectures were held on more advanced topics (proportion theory and its new links to natural philosophy and theology) without being part of the compulsory curriculum - cf. also (Weisheipl 1964, p.
+149).
 In later statutes, Euclid may be replaced by Witelo's Perspectiva, book I of which is indeed an introduction to geometrical theory.

-As we have seen, mathematics belonged with medicine in Bologna and other Italian universities (for Padua, cf. [Siraisi 1973: 67f, 77]); so did natural philosophy.
-From Bologna we have a list of the compulsory mathematical readings for the medical students [Rashdall 1936: I, 248, cf. Thorndike 1944: 281f] (undated, but almost certainly fourteenth century): an algorism for integers and fractions (namely the sexagesimal fractions used in astronomical calculation); the astronomical tables of Alfonso X (the "Alfonsine tables"), with rules for using them; the Campanus version of Elements I-III; treatises on the use of the astrolabe and the quadrant (another instrument for measuring angles); a Theorica planetarum; and book III (the theory of the sun) of the Almagest.
+As we have seen, mathematics belonged with medicine in Bologna and other Italian universities (for Padua, cf. Siraisi 1973, pp. 67ff, 77); so did natural philosophy.
+From Bologna we have a list of the compulsory mathematical readings for the medical students (Rashdall 1936, vol. I, p.
+248; cf. Thorndike 1944, pp. 281ff) (undated, but almost certainly fourteenth century): an algorism for integers and fractions (namely, the sexagesimal fractions used in astronomical calculation); the astronomical tables of Alfonso X (the "Alfonsine tables"), with rules for using them; the Campanus version of Elements I-III; treatises on the use of the astrolabe and the quadrant (another instrument for measuring angles); a Theorica planetarum; and book III (the theory of the sun) of the Almagest.
 Boethian quadrivial works are absent, in good agreement with the frequent employment of qualified abbacus masters (see below) as mathematics teachers.

 On the whole, the northern universities that were established during the fourteenth and fifteenth centuries emulated Paris.
 However, Vienna at least was more explicit than Paris about mathematics in its regulations from 1389.
-Before the baccalaureate, the student should have followed lectures about "the sphere, algorism, the first book of Euclid, or other equivalent books" [Kink 1854: II, 180]; for the licentia, they should have followed "Theorica planetarum, five books of Euclid, [Pecham's] Perspectiva communis, some treatise about proportions, and one on the latitude of forms [the innovations of the fourteenth century, in which Bradwardine and Oresme had been involved], some book on music and some on arithmetic" [Kink 1854: II, 199].
-A roughly contemporary document from the newly founded Heidelberg University (closer to the Paris model) requires a student who is examined for the licentia to have followed lectures on "several mathematical books in their entirety", and further De sphaera; another one fixes the fees for lectures on a variety of books, including De perspectiva, Elements I-IV, De sphaera, algorism, computus and Theorica planetarum, which must thus have been lectured on regularly [Winkelmann 1886: 38, 42].
-The list of books that were printed time and again in university towns between 1450 and 1500 [Klebs 1938] indicates the Vienna and Heidelberg documents reflect widespread interests in the late medieval university environment.
+Before the baccalaureate, the student should have followed lectures about "the sphere, algorism, the first book of Euclid, or other equivalent books" (Kink 1854, vol. II, p.
+180); for the licentia, they should have followed "Theorica planetarum, five books of Euclid, [Pecham's] Perspectiva communis, some treatise about proportions, and one on the latitude of forms [the innovations of the fourteenth century, in which Bradwardine and Oresme had been involved], some book on music and some on arithmetic" (Kink 1854, vol. II, p.
+199).
+A roughly contemporary document from the newly founded Heidelberg University (closer to the Paris model) requires a student who is examined for the licentia to have followed lectures on "several mathematical books in their entirety", and further De sphaera; another one fixes the fees for lectures on a variety of books, including De perspectiva, Elements I-IV, De sphaera, algorism, computus and Theorica planetarum, which must thus have been lectured on regularly (Winkelmann 1886, pp. 38, 42).
+The list of books that were printed time and again in university towns between 1450 and 1500 (Klebs 1938) indicates the Vienna and Heidelberg documents reflect widespread interests in the late medieval university environment.